jjmaldonis/hrmc/README.md

 \<starting step #>:  The starting step # to be output in the chi_squared.txt file.
 For easy of graphing.

+\<ending step #>:  The job will run until this step number is hit.

+\<starting temperature>:  The starting temperature, assuming the step # is 0.
+Do not modify this if you are continuing a simulation -- just make sure your starting step # is correct.

+\< starting maxmove>:  The starting maximum move distance an atom is allowed to move, , assuming the step # is 0.
+Do not modify this if you are continuing a simulation -- just make sure your starting step # is correct.

 \<how often to decrement temp and max move>:  The number of steps between decreasing the temperature and maximum move distance for simulated annealing.
 I set this to approximately 1/20 of the final simulation # of steps.
 You can calculate a cooling rate with respect to this and gauge whether you are cooling too quickly or not.
 You want to be able to explore as much of the potential energy landscape as you can bear (time is always an issue).

-\<starting temperature>:  The starting temperature, assuming the step # is 0.
-Do not modify this if you are continuing a simulation -- just make sure your starting step # is correct.

-\< starting maxmove>:  The starting maximum move distance an atom is allowed to move, , assuming the step # is 0.
-Do not modify this if you are continuing a simulation -- just make sure your starting step # is correct.

 \<number of elements in the model>:  Self explanitory.